bskinn/sphobjinv/doc/source/cli/suggest.rst

 .. option:: infile

-    Path (or URL, if :option:`--url` is specified) to file to be converted.
+    Path (or URL, if :option:`--url` is specified) to file to be searched.

 .. option:: search